mutkuensert/Android-Phase/README.md

 * [Contact](#contact)

 ## About The Library
 An Android library to hold any data within states.
-[Movee](https://github.com/mutkuensert/Movee) project on Github.
+For the example implementation of this library, you can look at my [Movee](https://github.com/mutkuensert/Movee) project on Github.

 ## Adding The Dependency
 Add jitpack into the repositories